 iCloud vs Google Drive: Price Comparison

-Price is one of the most significant factors to consider when choosing a cloud storage and sharing service. iCloud has different plans, they offer all users 5GB of free storage, after which users can choose to upgrade capacity to 50GB, 200GB, or 2TB plans for $0.99, $2.99, or $9.99 per month, respectively.
+Price is one of the most significant factors to consider when choosing a cloud storage and sharing service. iCloud has different plans, they offer all users 5GB of free storage, after which users can choose to upgrade capacity to these monthly plans:

 While Google Drive offers more free storage than iCloud, iCloud's pricing plans are slightly cheaper for the same amount of storage.
 However, the difference in price is negligible, and users should choose a cloud storage service based on their specific needs rather than price alone.